KeyandeKlerk/Quotation-Automation/README.md

 ## TO DO

 - search through dropdown
-- List all items with same id together
+- change combobox selection index to -1 to have no option selected

 ## Bugs

-- "Store Unit as Number Value not Text" error if quantity is a float (0.5)
+- Check if adding percentages as float might break formulae